jeremejazz/100DaysOfLearning/readme.md

 - Data Engineering with Google Cloud
     - Week 1: Create a vm instance and storage bucket
         - Run sample script to fetch data from usgs earthquake data and save to bucket for viewing.

+### Day 3 (11/16/2020)
+**Today's Progress**:
+- Data Engineering with Google Cloud
+    - Lab assignment.
+Create a dataset from USA names and query using BigQuery
+    - Learn about Storage Classes
+- Machine Learning
+    - Learning about Model representation.
+Having problem Linear Algebra.
+Need to recall highschool lessons in regards to linear algebra.

+### Day 4 (11/17/2020)
+TBA